Dress Code at the Vatican Museums

 Footwear

 When inside the Museums, you need to walk a lot.
-In fact, if you were to cover the entire length and breadth of the Vatican Museums by foot, you would have walked no less than 7 km!
+If you were to cover the entire length and breadth of the Vatican Museums on foot, you would have walked no less than 7 km!
 (4.3 miles).

 Thus, it’s best to wear comfortable footwear.
 You can wear sandals, loafers, or sports shoes, but avoid flip-flops.